You can help the Lakota people in the Pine Ridge Reservation with For the Children of Pine Ridge

 For the Children of Pine Ridge encourages anyone who wants to knit for this group of people to “create what makes your heart sing.”
 So if there’s a particular type of knitting you love, knit it!
 Your heart of love will mean as much as what you actually knit.

 At any time, you can send any finished project to the High Horses in South Dakota; click the link above to the Ravelry group and you’ll find their mailing addresses (for both US mail and UPS or FedEx) posted on their overview page.

-Speaking of guidelines, be sure to read the guidelines offered on the group’s overview page before you begin a project.
-Lakota people have their own culture, and your project will need to be acceptable within that culture.
+Be sure to read the guidelines offered on the group’s overview page before you begin a project.
+This will ensure that your project is acceptable and welcome within the Lakota culture.
 (These guidelines aren’t at all oppressive, they just need to be kept in mind.)

 Are you ready to lend your needles to children and families of Pine Ridge?
 This is a wonderful opportunity for your charity knitting to make a real difference!